-What was the bird doing?
+What were th e birds doing?
 Was the bird looking for food (foraging)?
-If so, where? was the bird perched (sitting) or flying?
+If so, - where? swimming?
 Did you observe birds nesting?
 Caution: Never approach a nesting site.
 Observe from a distance.
 Did the bird walk or hop?
 Do you think the bird could walk/hop backwards?
-Did you see the bird swimming?
+Did the bird sit?
+Were there any chicks (did you hear them) present?
 Was the bird staring at one place for a long time?
 If so, where?
 How was the behaviour of the bird around the nest?
+Were the male and female both present?
 Was the bird cleaning itself (preening) or bathing?
 Did the bird seem restless, nervous, calling loudly?
 If yes, why?
-Did the bird take a dip or a dive in the water?
+Did the bird take a dip or dive in water?
 How long did it stay under water?
 Did you see the bird picking up things (twigs, cloth, plastic, wires, grains, worms, stones)?
 Did the bird feed on anything?
 If so, what was it feeding on ?
 Do you think the bird was collecting nesting material?
 If so, what materials?
 Did the birds show any signs of "territorial displays"?
 Did the bird drink water?
 If yes, from where?
 Was the bird resting in one place?
 Did the bird ruffle its feathers?
 Did the bird stand on one leg?
-Did you observe any peculiar behaviour of the bird?
+Any peculiar behaviour of the bird observed?
 Was the bird continuously in one place?
 Did you see the birds mating? (breeding) Was the bird sleeping?
 Did you see the bird urinate/ excrete waste?
 Do they do this often?
 Did you see the bird fighting?
 If yes, with whom?
-What was it doing to fight?
-What did the bird look like?
-Describe what the bird looks like.
+How do the birds look?
+Describe how the bird looks.
 Try and draw how the bird looks.
 How many toes did the feet of the bird have?
 Draw the arrangement of the bird's toes.
-What was the size of the bird?
+What is the size of the bird?
 What's the most prominent feature of the bird?
-Do you think it was bigger/smaller than your palm?
-What was the colour of the bird?
-What were the colors of the different parts?
+Do you think it is bigger/smaller than your palm?
+What is the colour of the bird?
+Which parts were which colour?
 Can you guess the height/weight of the bird?
-What was the colour of the bird's eye?
+What colour was the eye of the bird?
 Did the bird try to camouflage itself with its surroundings?
 If yes, how?
-Did all the members of the same species look the same?
-If not, how were they different?
+Do all the members of the same species look same?
+If no, how are they different?
 Describe and draw the shape of the bird's beak.
 What do you think might be its food?
-Could you tell apart the male and the female of the same species?
+Could you tell apart the male and female of the same species?
 How?
 Draw the feet of the bird.
 What is the shape and colour of the feet?
 Did either member (male or female) of the species look more colourful than the other?
 Who was the bird with?
-How did the bird sound?
-Was the bird alone or was it seen in a group?
-Give the group number/size.
-What were they doing?
+How did the birds sound?
+Was the bird alone or was it seen in group?
+Give group numbers/sizes.
 Was the bird singing or calling?
 If yes, describe how it sounded.
-Did the bird tend to move in a group (flocking)?
+Did the bird tend to move in groups (flocking)?
 Was the bird continuously making calls?
-Was the bird always seen in a pair (male/ male; female/ female; male/female; other)? would it sound like if you wrote it out in English/Hindi?).
-(Che-che-che, caw-caw, houp- houp)
+Was the bird always seen in pairs (male and female)?
+Assign a mnemonic to the bird's call.
+(What would it sound like if you wrote it out in English?).
+(Che-che-che, caw-caw, houp-houp)